ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 # EAT

-The following CDDL adds UCCS-format and UJCS-format tokens to EAT using its predefined extension points.
+The following CDDL adds UCCS-format and UJCS-format tokens to EAT using its predefined extension points (see {{Section 4.2.18 (submods) of -eat}}).

 ~~~ cddl
 $EAT-CBOR-Tagged-Token /= UCCS-Tagged